Introduction

 There are two ways to file a Christian divorce in India under the Indian Divorce Act of 1869.

-Mutual Divorce procedures: If the parties agree that they have not been able to live peacefully together and have been living separately for at least two years, they make take legal advice from a professional lawyer and file for mutual consent divorce.
+Mutual Divorce Procedures: If the parties agree that they have not been able to live peacefully together and have been living separately for at least two years, they can seek legal advice from a professional lawyer and file for a mutual consent divorce.

 - Adultery